ory/kratos/docs/docs/concepts/identity-data-model.md

 :::info

-In ORY Kratos' terminology we call all of them "identities", and it is always exposed as `identity` in the API endpoints, requests, and response payloads.
+In Ory Kratos' terminology we call all of them "identities", and it is always exposed as `identity` in the API endpoints, requests, and response payloads.
 In the documentation however, we mix these words as "account recovery" or "account activation" is a widely accepted and understood terminology and user flow, while